WORDS BY Jasna Simončič, Anže Luzar

 So, after following all these steps and guidelines, you should be set, right?
 Well, we hate to disappoint you, but even all the running and rerunning and checking doesn’t guarantee you’ll catch all potential errors.
 But don’t get discouraged, we promised to make you a pro, so keep reading.

-5. Use Steampunk Scanner
+5. Use Steampunk Spotter

 What if we told you that you don’t have to constantly think about all these steps and still make your playbooks shine?
 That you can have an always present little helper guiding you each step of the way, making sure the quality of your playbooks is the highest?
 Yeah, it would be really weird if now we’d say JK.
-But no, we’re serious, there is such a tool, and it’s called Steampunk Scanner.
+But no, we’re serious, there is such a tool, and it’s called Steampunk Spotter.